-The Michigan Clean Water Corps (MiCorps) was created through Michigan Executive Order #2003-15 to assist the Department of Environmental Quality (DEQ) in collecting and sharing water quality data for use in water resources management and protection programs.
-The CLMP has been an important component of Michigan’s inland lakes monitoring program for over 40 years, which makes it the second oldest volunteer monitoring program for lakes in the country.
-The primary purpose of this cooperative program is to help citizen volunteers monitor indicators of water quality in their lake and document changes in lake quality over time.
+The CLMP, although currently part of MiCorps has been a Michigan inland lakes volunteer monitoring program for over 40 years, which makes it the second oldest volunteer lake monitoring program in the country.
+The primary purpose of this cooperative program is to help Citizen Volunteers monitor indicators of water quality in their lake and document changes in lake quality over time.